ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - Management:
 	- There will be a weekly meeting, which is typically online and one-on-one.
+	- When presenting papers or other materials that you have studied:
-		- You may need to prepare a slide or something similar to make your presentation more fluid.
+		- You are REQUIRED to prepare slides that SUMMARIZE and RESTRUCTURE the materials according to your understanding.
 	- You are encouraged to keep a research diary, which summarizes:
 		- New techniques you learn;
 		- New papers and/or related content you read;